miguelcarrascoq/docker-dev/README.md

 # docker-dev

 Create a developer environment.
 The stack include:
-- SO Debian
+- SO Debian 4.9.51 (jessie)
+- Apache 2.0
-- PHP
+- PHP 5.6.30
-- Oracle client
+- Oracle with OCI8 Support & Run-time client v12.1.0.2.0
-- MySQL
+- MySQL & MySQL driver for PDO

 ## Steps
-- Install Docker
+- Install Docker & Docker Compose
 - Get the files
 - Build the images
 - Run the server

 ___

-### Install Docker
+### Install Docker & Docker Compose
 Go to https://www.docker.com/get-docker and get the Docker CE (Comumnity Edition)

 ### Get the files